Legacy-Edition-Minigames/Website/_posts/faq/0004-1-1-whitelist.markdown

   With the development team being pretty small, it will take a long time to deal with all of these issues.
 We hope once its ready to go public again that we can avoid having all the issues we had before.

   There is no date that is set in stone for LEM going public, but it will likely either be late 2024 or in 2025.

   To clarify, **it does not cost money to join the Closed Alpha.** Joining the server's Patreon simply lets you skip the waiting line to join.
 If you are interested in joining, you can see more at the [Join page](../join).

+  # Notice

+  ### LEM will be going temporarily public soon!
+More information [Here](../blog/late-christmas)
 markdown: true
 ---